saifaustcse/git-workflow-and-commands/README.md

        # Select a commit to be merged into the current branch.
        $ git cherry-pick [commit]

+5. ### Ignore files and folder

+       # Delete the files in the Workspace and put this deletion into the Index.
+       $ git rm [file1] [file2] ...

+       # Stop tracking the specified file, but the file will be remained in the Workspace.
+       $ git rm --cached [file]

 6. ### Tag

        # List all tags.